strangekingai/NagaX/README.md

-# NagaX
+# nagaX
-A modular system for building scalable and efficient digital solutions.
+nagaX is a modular system designed for building scalable and efficient digital solutions.
+  Features
+- Modular architecture
+- Scalable design
+- Developer-friendly structure
+- Lightweight and flexible